 Tests and investigations

 Click on the above link to see if there is any online UHL information on the tests and investigations you may require.
 Use the search box to find out.

 Chemotherapy and other drug therapies

 UHL and other information about chemotherapy, hormone therapy, biological therapy (including immunotherapy) and other drug therapies.
 Please note that not all therapies are suitable for all types of cancer.

 UHL and other information about radiotherapy treatment.
 Please note that radiotherapy is not suitable for all types of cancer.

 Local and other information that you may find useful if you have eating problems as a result of your cancer or its treatment.

-For details of local breast cancer support groups and a list of general cancer support groups in the local area please click on the heading above.
+For a list of cancer support groups in the local area please click the heading above.

-If you would like more information, including copies of any of the above leaflets or details of how to contact a nurse specialist, please contact the Cancer Information Centre.
+If you would like more information, including details of how to contact a nurse specialist, please contact the Cancer Information Centre.
 Alternatively, click on the heading above for details of other organisations that may be able to help you.